Antony Blinken: Personal life

 Blinken performs during the Global Music Diplomacy Initiative launch, playing left-handed on a Fender Stratocaster.

 Blinken is Jewish.
 In 2002, Blinken and Evan Ryan were married in an interfaith ceremony officiated by a rabbi and a priest at Holy Trinity Catholic Church in Washington, D.C.
-They have two children, a son John born in March 2019 and a daughter Lila born in February 2020.
+They have two children.
 Blinken is fluent in French, and left-handed.

 Blinken plays the guitar and has three songs available on Spotify by the alias Ablinken (pronounced "Abe Lincoln").
-Blinken gave a cover performance of "Hoochie Coochie Man" by Muddy Waters in September 2023 to launch the Global Music Diplomacy Initiative at the State Department, the video of which went viral.
-Another widely publicized performance took place in May 2024 in a bar in Kyiv, Ukraine where he played rhythm guitar on the Neil Young song, Rockin' in the Free World, during the first visit by a Biden administration official since the approval of U.S. supplemental funding for Ukraine's struggle against Russia.
+Blinken performed "Hoochie Coochie Man" by Muddy Waters in September 2023 to launch the Global Music Diplomacy Initiative at the State Department, the video of which went viral.
+In May 2024, he played rhythm guitar on the Neil Young song, "Rockin' in the Free World", in a bar in Kyiv, Ukraine during the first visit by a Biden administration official since the approval of U.S. supplemental funding for Ukraine's struggle against Russia.